apache/openoffice-org/tools/README.md

 export GITPATH="~/Development/openoffice/ooo-site.git"
 ```

-2. List of Folders.
+1. List of Folders.
-   It is likely that these won't be done in one session.
+   These won't be done in one session.
 Make the list and track what you've migrated.

 ```
 cd ${SVNPATH}
 find . -type d -depth 1 -print | sed -e 's!./!!' | sort
 ```

    You could compare with the git targets with:

 ```
 cd ${GITPATH}/assets